Planetbiru/MagicObject/manual/includes/_magic-dto.md

 **MagicDto** addresses these issues by allowing developers to create DTOs that seamlessly translate property names between different naming conventions.
 This ensures that data is properly formatted for both internal and external use, enhancing interoperability and reducing errors.

+### Benefits of Using MagicDto

+- **Reduced Complexity**: By automating property translation, MagicDto minimizes the need for manual mapping code, reducing complexity and potential errors.
+- **Improved Maintainability**: With clearly defined annotations and a structured approach, developers can easily understand and maintain the DTOs, even as systems evolve.
+- **Enhanced Interoperability**: MagicDto ensures that data exchanged between different systems is consistent and correctly formatted, leading to smoother integrations and fewer runtime issues.

 ### Features of MagicDto

 1. **Flexible Naming Strategies**: